EndCod3r/pc-optimizer/README.md

 # EndCoder's PC Tweaker

 > [!WARNING]
-> This script is not ready for use yet!
-Use at your own risk.
+> This script makes changes to the registry that may create issues.

 This is an quick and easy way to debloat and speed up your PC.